Making a Will in Australia

-People often think of making a Will when a major event happens in their life, such as marriage, death, the birth of a child, or the purchase of property.
+People often think about making a will when a major event happens in their life, such as marriage, death, the birth of a child, or the purchase of property.
 Some are reluctant to seek legal advice and consider that it would be easier to purchase a will making kit and prepare one at home.
-Lawyers are often asked “Why should I get you to write my Will?
-Why can’t I do it myself?”
+Lawyers are often asked why they are needed to write a will for a client.

-A solicitor can listen to your instructions when making a will and translate it into a document that not only meets the requirements of the law, but gives effect to your wishes in ways that you might not have known about had you simply prepared your own Will.
+A solicitor can listen to a client’s instructions when making a will and translate it into a document that not only meets the requirements of the law but gives effect to your wishes in ways that you might not have known about had you simply prepared your own will.
 A lawyer can tell you about testamentary trusts, life interests, specific bequests, and other ways of disposing of your assets when you die.

 You should also set your mind to thinking about who you want as your executor.
-Your executor is the person who will be required to apply for a Grant of Probate of your Will at the Probate Office or Registry in your State or Territory.
-The Grant is the document which confirms the validity of the Will and enables the executor to stand in your shoes as the person who will call in your assets and thereafter distribute your estate to your nominated beneficiaries.
+Your executor is the person who will be required to apply for a Grant of Probate of your will at the Probate Office or Registry in your state or territory.
+The Grant is the document that confirms the validity of the will and enables the executor to stand in your shoes as the person who will call in your assets and thereafter distribute your estate to your nominated beneficiaries.

 The essentials of Will making: After the Will has been made